Selected Comté from Marcel Petite

 That, combined with a slightly different make recipe, creates two rather differently flavored cheeses.
 While Gruyère emphasizes sweetness and strength.
 Comté is more savory, more subtle.

-Selecting Essex Comté at the Fort
+Selecting Essex Comté

-Jason Hinds and his London-based partner, Dominic Coyte, travel to Marcel Petite’s caves at Fort St. Antoine every six weeks to taste with the Chef du Cave, Claude Querry, pictured here.
+Jason Hinds and his London-based partner, Dominic Coyte, travel to Marcel Petite’s caves at Fort St. Antoine every six weeks to taste with the Chef du Cave, Claude Querry, pictured.
 They select wheels using the approach both perfected at their cheese alma mater, Neal’s Yard Dairy.
 Taste, record, repeat.
 They're selecting not just for flavor, but flavor that lasts, as the wheel travels across the ocean.